scco/coronavirusapi/README.md

 2.)
 Create a MySQL user for the application to use.

 2b.)
-If you want an application specific user (recommended), create tables coronavirusapi_development, coronavirusapi_production, and coronavirusapi_test and grant the MySQL user permissions on those tables.
+If you want an application specific user (recommended), create databases coronavirusapi_development, coronavirusapi_production, and coronavirusapi_test and grant the MySQL user permissions on those tables.

 3.)
 Copy db/database.yml.example to db/database.yml and update the file with your database credentials